-If you have a smart meter installed in your home, ask the exact type, because each technology is different in terms of emitted radiation levels.
+If you have a smart meter installed in your home, ask for the exact type, because each technology is different in terms of emitted radiation levels.

 "The adverse effects of electrosmog may take decades to be appreciated, although some, like carcinogenicity, are already starting to surface.
 This gigantic experiment on our children and grandchildren could result in massive damage to mind and body with the potential to produce a disaster of unprecedented proportions, unless proper precautions are immediately implemented."
 Paul Rosch, professor of medicine at New York Medical School

-According to surveys of EMF Safety Network in California after installation of smart meters, the main health problems recorded were:
+According to surveys of the EMF Safety Network in California after installation of smart meters, the main health problems recorded were:

-- sleep problems (49% of respondents)
+- Sleep problems (49% of respondents)

-- increased stress (43%)
+- Increased stress (43%)

-- headache (40%)
+- Headache (40%)

-- ringing in the ears (38%)
+- Ringing in the ears (38%)

-- heart problems (26%)
+- Heart problems (26%)